zicoz18/erc20-as-subnet-gas-token-tutorial/README.md

 **ALERT**

 > When you try to run the first scripts `... --from avax --amount 10` if user has 10 ERC20 tokens it will work and you will see the updated balances as expected on avax network.
 User decremented by 10, bridge incremented by 10.
-But you would not see that user's native token balance on subnet is increase although there are bridge contracts, there is no relayer application to establish the communication inbetween them.
+But you would not see that user's native token balance on subnet is increase although there are bridge contracts, there is no relayer application to establish the communication in between them.
 Therefore, user locked its tokens but its balance on subnet did not change.
 It is same for the second script.

 **ALERT**